 The key safety endpoint for linzagolix is BMD loss due to suppression of estradiol.
-In the 75 mg treatment group, the mean BMD loss for lumbar spine at 6 months was -0.798% with the lower boundary of the 95% confidence interval of BMD reduction from baseline to week 24 at -1.57%; therefore, we believe that this dose could be given chronically with an appropriate benefit/risk ratio without the need for administering ABT.
-By contrast, in the linzagolix 200 mg group, the mean BMD at lumbar spine decreased by more than -2.5% after 6 months of treatment, which indicates the need for combining linzagolix with a low dose ABT.
-Consequently, for confirmatory testing, we are planning to combine the 200 mg dose with a low dose estrogen/progestin add-back therapy (E2 1 mg/NETA 0.5 mg) to avoid significant BMD loss during chronic administration.
-We believe the BMD results support our plan to pursue further development of two doses of linzagolix for the treatment of endometriosis, including a 75 mg once daily dose without low dose hormonal add-back therapy (ABT), and a 200 mg once daily dose in combination with low dose ABT.
-With regards to the titration scheme, although there were some numerical differences between treatment groups, we did not conclude there was sufficient benefit to continue further development, and are instead focused upon fixed dosing of linzagolix.
+In the 75 mg treatment group, the mean BMD loss for lumbar spine at 6 months was -0.798% with the lower boundary of the 95% confidence interval of BMD reduction from baseline to week 24 at -1.57%; therefore, we believe that this dose could be given chronically with an appropriate benefit/risk ratio without the need for ABT.
+By contrast, in the linzagolix 200 mg group, the mean BMD at lumbar spine decreased by more than -2.5% after 6 months of treatment, which indicates the need for combining the high dose of linzagolix with ABT.